How to Leave the United States and Where to Go Next: 5 Easy Steps

 Well, that’s where some of the complications start.

-And we are here to tell you that that is simply… not true.
+And we are here to tell you that’s simply not true, so don’t let misinformation hold you back.

+- Is there a penalty for leaving the United States permanently?
 To leave the US, Americans have to pay an exit tax.
-It’s not a penalty, and it’s certainly not a huge fraction of your net worth, as it’s often portrayed to be.
+But it’s not a penalty, and it’s certainly not a huge fraction of your net worth, as it’s often portrayed to be.

+- Can you come back to the US after leaving it for good?
 It all depends upon your passport.
 Some passports may require you to get a visa for re-entry, while others may not.
 That’s why we recommend owning a diverse passport portfolio with Tier-A and Tier-B passports.

-In essence, US citizens can not only move offshore, settle abroad, and purchase foreign real estate, but they can also do so completely legally while paying only a fraction of the taxes that they are paying currently.
+- Do you still have to pay US taxes after renouncing your citizenship?
+The US taxes its citizens and residents on their worldwide income.
+However, non-residents may also be liable to pay taxes in certain circumstances (like having a US trade or business).
+If you give up your citizenship and transfer all your assets, including your business, to another country, you will no longer be responsible for paying US taxes.
+In essence, US citizens can not only move offshore, settle abroad and purchase foreign real estate, but they can also do so completely legally while paying only a fraction of the taxes that they are paying currently.

-Moving out of the US is not as easy as taking a yearly trip up north.
+- Is it easy?
+No. Moving out of the US is not as easy as taking a yearly trip up north.
 It requires comprehensive planning and professional guidance at every step.

 In fact, Nomad Capitalist’s CEO, Andrew Henderson, has also renounced his US citizenship to pursue a perfectly nomadic life abroad.